matuteiglesias/journal/content/Teaching/2025-03-26_Structured_Planning_for_Teaching_and_Motion_Projec.md

 - Outlined a teaching project plan for the [[Data Science]] course delivery for Q2 2025, detailing tasks and deliverables.

 ### Achievements
-- Established a comprehensive framework for project categorization and task management.
+- Established a comprehensive framework for project categorization and [[task management]].
 - Developed a detailed plan for the Teaching Prep project and the [[Data Science]] course delivery.

 ### Pending Tasks